 The department offers Master of Science (M.S.) and Doctorate (Ph.D.) degrees.
-Through courses in dynamic, synoptic, and physical meteorology, students develop a strong foundation in tropical meteorology, the department’s special field, and are prepared to do research in the atmospheric sciences.
+Through courses in dynamic, synoptic, and physical meteorology, students develop a strong foundation in tropical meteorology and climate science, the department’s special field, and are prepared to do research in the atmospheric sciences.
 Candidates should have a thorough preparation in physics (with calculus), chemistry, and mathematics through differential equations.
 Undergraduate courses in physical, dynamic, and synoptic meteorology are expected, but they can be taken in the first year.

 Master of Science (M.S.)